 The lounge has complimentary wine, beer, and spirits, as well as non-alcoholic drinks.

-Common for some American Express lounges in Mexico, food is by purchase only, aside from a few small dry snack nibbles.
+Common for some Centurion Lounges in Mexico, food is by purchase only, aside from a few small dry snack nibbles.

 Prices tend to range from $5-$10 for most entrees, so dishes are reasonably priced.